 2. Protect Network Security in Real Time

-Nearly every organization is held to a high security standard by their partners and vendors, where it is assumed that you are doing everything you can to prevent a cyber-attack, from anti-virus, to best practices, to end-user awareness training.
+Nearly every organization is held to a high-security standard by their partners and vendors, where it's assumed that you're doing everything you can to prevent a cyber-attack, from anti-virus, to best practices, to end-user awareness training.